jerzydziewierz/PMBOK-doc-templates/README.md

 # Progress log

+2020-06-14: Navigation for  chapter 9 (Resource management)

-2020-06-13: large chunk of progress and corrections on the navigation side (processes folder), some 20 still to go.
+2020-06-13: Large chunk of progress and corrections on the navigation side (processes folder), some 20 still to go.
 Readability upgrades, links to the PMBOK.

 2020-06-12: New processes added, corrections.
 All documents are in, but detailed links to them from processes in chapters 5-12 are not there yet.